hassanms/blue-and-green-jay-classification/README.md

-# Blue and Green Jay Classification
+# Blue and Green Jay Classification using Deep Learning

 This project deals with binary classification.
 A Convolutional Neural Network (CNN) is used to classify blue and green jay.